Codecademy/ugc/content/smyja/how-to-use-graphql-with-django.md

 ]
 ```

-Let's run the Django server with `python manage.py runserver` then visit the `/graphql` route to see the GraphiQL browser, which should look like this
+Let's run the Django server with `python manage.py runserver` then visit the `/graphql` route to see the GraphiQL browser, which should look like this:

 ![API browser](https://raw.githubusercontent.com/Smyja/ugc/grahql-with-django/content/smyja/api-browser.png)